lukasstockner/blender/doc/python_api/rst/bge.logic.rst

    :arg async: Whether or not to do the loading asynchronously (in another thread)
    :type async: bool

+   :rtype: :class:`bge.types.KX_LibLoadStatus`

+   .. note:: Asynchronously loaded libraries will not be available immediately after LibLoad() returns.
+Use the returned KX_LibLoadStatus to figure out when the libraries are ready.

 .. function:: LibNew(name, type, data)

    Uses existing datablock data and loads in as a new library.